August 30, 2013

-This month’s e-bulletin summarizes academic achievement of Georgia’s elementary and middle school students from 2009-10 to 2012-13.
+This month’s education update summarizes academic achievement of Georgia’s elementary and middle school students from 2009-10 to 2012-13.
 While performance on the Criterion-Referenced Competency Tests (CRCT) has improved modestly during this time, a comparison with national tests shows that Georgia sets a low bar for proficiency on the CRCT and still ranks in the bottom half of national comparisons on the National Assessment of Educational Progress (NAEP).
-This e-bulletin was originally published in August and has been revised to include numbers from the 2012-13 academic year.
+This education update was originally published in August and has been revised to include numbers from the 2012-13 academic year.

 Georgia CRCT Performance